-There is a feeling in some quarters that we have not been as sympathetic toward the Aldred-Patrick-McLeish case as we might have been Because we did not make any comment when sentence was passed, we are suspected of being callously indifferent, , , ,
+There is a feeling in some quarters that we have not been as sympathetic toward the Aldred-Patrick-McLeish case as we might have been Because we did not make any comment when sentence was passed, we are suspected of being callously indifferent, . . .

 But the lock-out began and E.P.A. commenced to operate.
 Our readers know the result.
-Some thing like one hundred Communists were arrested in different parts of the country and sent to jail, Aldred and his friends were tried at the time that scores of others were being similarly tried.
-For us to have commented on each case would have necessitated turning the Worker into a kind of Prison Bulletin or Police Budget. . . .
+Some thing like one hundred Communists were arrested in different parts of the country and sent to jail.
+Aldred and his friends were tried at the time that scores of others were being similarly tried, For us to have commented on each case would have necessitated turning the Worker into a kind of Prison Bulletin or Police Budget. . . .

 With this explanation (an Editor has to be continually apologising for his existence) let us make some, if belated observations on the case against Aldred.
 Whatever savagery a vindictive hatred prompted the ruling class bullies to inflict upon our E.P.A. victims, it apparently inspired them to be outrageously severe on Aldred.
-They kept him in confinement for four Aldred.
 They kept him in confinement for four months prior to his trial, refused him liberty on bail.
 They gave him a longer sentence than anyone else.
 Aldred not only gets no remission of sentence but will not enjoy the reduction of the four months which he suffered previous to his trial.
-For the trivial offences he was found will not this remislation of the province of this remislation of the province. guilty of this punishment is positively monstrous.
+For the trivial offences he was found guilty of this punishment is positively monstrous.
 Not justice, but blind, bitter hatred sent him to endure the horrors of a Christian prison. martyrdom it has been his unfortunate lot to bear on several occasions in the past.

 From our point of view-from your point of view-his political opinions may be hopelessely wrong.
 This is a point which must carry no weight whatever in our consideration of his case and our judgment of his splenetic tormentors.
 Such opinions are not only held by many, but have been held in the past by the loftiest spirits of the race.
 We may not agree with them, but we have got to agree that their right of expression is as legitimate as our own.
 Only bigots think otherwise, and a bigot is always a tyrant.
-As for his "crime," it is one that every self-respecting man has committed and intends to commit time and time again-an attempt to stir up the people until they realise that the common heritage of Nature and Society is deliberately and systematically thieved from them by a small section of gilt-edged scoundrels and by a small section of gilf-edged scoundrels and rapscallions who hire a swarm of flunkeys and brutal bullies to keep the people from realising their own sordid subjection.
+As for his "crime," it is one that every self-respecting man has committed and intends to commit time and time again-an attempt to stir up the people until they realise that the common heritage of Nature and Society is deliberately and systematically thieved from them by a small section of gilt-edged scoundrels and rapscallions who hire a swarm of flunkeys and brutal bullies to keep the people from realising their own sordid subjection.
+This is the long their own sordid subjection.
 This is the long and the short of the capitalist-landlord system and the comfortable hogs who thrive upon it.
-They are to-day as their predecessors were in the time of Christ, a gang of whitewashed sepulchres mouthing their stinking hypocrisy the while their carnivorous fangs are dripping with while their carnivorous fangs are dripping with the blood of women and little children.
-His alleged crime was that he advocated "the preaching of sedition."
+They are to-day as their predecessors were in the time of Christ, a gang of whitewashed sepulchres mouthing their stinking hypocrisy the while their comiverous fangs are dripping with while their carnivorous fangs are dripping with the blood of women and little children. alleged crime was that he advocated "the preaching of sedition."
 We say "alleged" because we are as certain as we are that light follows day that his persecutors only made that excuse to get him.